Finding the Right Business Intelligence Tool

 The KPIs

-‘Business value’ is possibly the most important KPI, focusing on bottom line benefits of BI projects.
-Business benefits are the real reason for carrying out any BI project.
+Business Value is possibly the most important KPI, focusing on bottom line benefits of BI projects.
+Business benefits are the real reason for carrying out any BI/analytics project.
 Business intelligence that does not deliver broad business value is superfluous.

-The ‘Business value‘ KPI shows how a successful BI software product can provide these benefits in the real world.
-The KPI combines the ‘Business benefits’, ‘Project success’ and ‘Project length’ KPIs.
+The Business Value KPI shows how a successful BI software product can provide these benefits in the real world.
+The KPI combines the Business Benefits, Project Success and Project Length KPIs.

 Delivering a superior user experience is more important than ever.
-BI professionals don’t want to have to spend a lot of time figuring out how a BI product works, attempting to learn interfaces or waiting around for a query to finish.
+BI professionals don’t want to have to spend a lot of time figuring out how a product works, attempting to learn interfaces or waiting around for a query to finish.
 With the current vogue for agility and self-service BI capabilities and the increasing need for users to be able to access a variety of data sources, the user experience of a BI tool is an important consideration for many organizations.

-To calculate the quality of user experience of a BI tool, we combine the ‘Ease of use’, ‘Self-service’, ‘Query performance’, ‘Performance satisfaction’, ‘Data volume’, ‘Flexibility for users’ and ‘Sales experience’ KPIs.
+To calculate the quality of user experience of a BI tool, we combine the Ease of Use, Flexibility and Performance Satisfaction KPIs.

-Recognizing which business intelligence software to compare entails understanding which BI tools have fared well in other organizations’ product selections.
+Recognizing which business intelligence software to compare entails understanding which tools have fared well in other organizations’ product selections.
 This enables users to eliminate ‘losers’ at an early stage in the selection process.

 The KPI rules

-Comparing BI Software with the help of peer groups
+Comparing BI software with the help of peer groups

 Not all BI tools are alike.
 Some are strong on reporting, while others are more suitable for dashboards or analytics.

-Results from The BI Survey show the types of capabilities respondents use with their BI tools.
+Results from The BI & Analytics Survey show the types of capabilities respondents use with their BI and analytics tools.
 Standard and enterprise reporting is top of the list followed by ad hoc query.
 The least popular BI capability this year is advanced analysis (i.e., predictive analytics or data mining), although it has the highest ‘planned’ rates, with 48 percent of respondents intending to start using advanced analytics in the future.

 The peer groups are primarily based on the results from the survey.
 They take into account how customers say they use the business intelligence software, which can vary widely across the different products.
 But we also include the experience and judgment of the BARC analysts in deciding on the groupings.